DataDog/kics/documentation/rules/terraform/azure/default_azure_storage_account_network_access_is_too_permissive.md

 ### Description

- Azure Storage Accounts should have their default network access action set to `Deny` to prevent unauthorized or public access to storage resources.
-If the `network_rules { default_action = "Allow" }` attribute is used (as shown below), storage accounts can be accessed from any network by default, increasing the risk of data breaches or unauthorized data manipulation.
+ Azure storage accounts should have their default network access action set to `Deny` to prevent unauthorized or public access to storage resources.
+If the `network_rules { default_action = "Allow" }` attribute is used, as shown below, storage accounts can be accessed from any network by default, increasing the risk of data breaches or unauthorized data manipulation.

 ```
 network_rules {